Back to FAQs Page

 Q. What are acceptable forms of payment?

-A. You can pay with a credit card (Visa, MasterCard, Discover, and American Express), electronic check or paper check.
+A. You can pay with an electronic check or credit card (Visa, MasterCard, Discover, and American Express).
 You can also use financial aid and/or the installment plan to pay for the rest of your prepaid cost, after paying the $500 deposit.

 Q. When is my balance due?